-From that point on, I fell in love with sharing my recipes online.
-To date, Green Chile Chicken Enchiladas are one of nearly 400 recipes I’ve posted here, but no matter how many new recipes I try, this pan of creamy, Mexican-inspired goodness will never lose its place in my heart.
+That was the moment I fell in love with sharing recipes online.
+To date, Green Chile Chicken Enchiladas are one of nearly 700 recipes I’ve posted here, but no matter how many new recipes I try, this pan of creamy, Mexican-inspired goodness will never lose its place in my heart.

-From my hometown of Wichita, Kansas, to France, to my blog’s earliest days, to now, these Green Chile Chicken Enchiladas have been through the years and around the globe.
+From my hometown to France to my blog’s earliest days to today, these Green Chile Chicken Enchiladas have been through the years and around the globe.
 Next stop: your dinner table!

 Green Chile Chicken Enchiladas